 - Assistance at college wide programs as applicable

 - Create Bulletin Boards to educate students and wider college community about mental health and resources.
 Possible topics are adjustment to college, time of transition, alcohol and drug abuse, stress and depression, etc.

-- Address the issues of campus mental health issues through articles and other related information in Counseling Center News Letter published each semester.
+- Address the issues of campus mental health issues through articles and other related information in the Counseling & Health Services newsletter published each semester.

 Candidates must be fully enrolled in a Masters program in social work or mental health counseling (or related field).